A Note from the President

 Dear Baltimore Guild Members, Friends and Colleagues in Health Care,

-Enclosed below is our current 2018 schedule of planned/projected activities.
-Please save the dates on your calendar and look for email announcements and flyers as events near.
+The BG-CMA planned and projected activities are found on our website Calendar and are posted to our account on Twitter.
+Please save the dates on your calendar and look for both email announcements and flyers as our events near.

-Our programs are open attendance; however, it is your sustained membership, along with program participation, that gives the BG-CMA voice and visibility.
-To keep the light of the BG-CMA brightly visible, we also need to grow our membership.
+If you’ve not yet renewed your annual membership in the BG-CMA, the registration/renewal form is enclosed for your convenience.
+It is also available for download and printing from our website.
+Our programs remain open attendance; however, it is your sustained membership, along with program participation, that gives the BG-CMA voice and visibility.
+To keep the light of the BG-CMA brightly visible, we need YOU!
 Please share this information with your friends and colleagues!
-(Dues where applicable, remain nominal to encourage membership and growth.)
+Dues where applicable, remain nominal to encourage membership and engagement.

 Shirley Reddoch, MD, FAAP

 Saturday AM, March 16, 2019 – Our Lady of Perpetual Help Church/Parish Center.
 Mass followed by Video-recorded Presentation (of Live presentation at 2018 CMA Conference) followed by brief commentary and facilitated discussion.
 See enclosed details on our calendar.

 Saturday AM, June 8, 2019 – Mass, Speaker: Natasha Wilson, PhD, discussion following (Details in future flyer)

 Sunday, October 13, 2019 –Annual White Mass at Baltimore Basilica w/post Mass activity at Mercy Medical Center.
 (Details in future flyer)

 Projected Saturday, December 7, 2019 – Advent Retreat hosted by BG-CMA Chaplain (Details in future flyer)

 Visit www.bg-cma.org for further information and event postings/updates